 Rate Increase Explanation

-On December 9th 2019, the Orono City Council approved the 2020 Budget and Fee Schedule.
-The Fee Schedule included significant increases in the City’s utility rates.
+On December 7th 2020, the Orono City Council approved the 2021 Budget and Fee Schedule.
+The Fee Schedule included increases in the City’s utility rates.
+The rate increases are as follows: 10% to tiered Water rates, 10% to Sewer, 1% to Stormwater, and 8% to Recycling.
 These increases are needed for a variety of reasons which includes the implementation of best practices and the City’s goal to be able to fund infrastructure needs through utility rates rather than through special assessments and borrowing.

 The best practices include maintaining a 25% operating reserve and a 25% capital reserve.
 The operating reserves are meant to ensure that the Utility has at least three months of operating cash on hand.
 These reserves are necessary to ensure that utility operations can continue in case there is a significant disruption in cash flow.

 The 25% capital reserve is needed to normalize expenses related to infrastructure maintenance.
 Many of the City’s water and sewer mains were installed in the 1960’s and 70’s.
 This infrastructure now requires major maintenance and in some cases replacement.
 In the past, the City relied on special assessments and the sale of bonds to fund major infrastructure projects.
 Special assessments have proven to be very unpopular with property owners and commonly range from $10,000 to $25,000 per property.